The Trees Class 10 English Comprehension: 1

 8. What comparison is made to the boughs under the roof?

-• A. Patients waiting for treatment
+• A. Patients discharging

 • B. Birds in their nests